 3. Follow the instructions, above, to authorize 7pace Timetracker.

-You will now be able to use and/or pair the Windows Client with your current account and use the 7pace Timetracker Web Client.
+You will now be able to use and/or pair the Windows or Mac Apps with your current account and use the 7pace Timetracker Web App.

 You may also see this yellow badge if your token has expired or been deleted.